agentuity/agent-hedgefund/README.md

 - ⚡ **Real-Time Data** - Live market data from yfinance and CoinGecko APIs
 - 🛡️ **Risk Detection** - Identifies risk concerns and routes to appropriate analysis
 - 🎨 **Professional Formatting** - Beautiful, actionable responses with insights and recommendations
+- 🚀 **Agentuity Native** - Built for seamless deployment on Agentuity platform

 ## 🏗️ Architecture Overview